PostHog/posthog.com/contents/blog/product-engineer-tools.md

 categories: ["Startups", "Guides"]
 ---

-Like every role, [product engineers](/blog/what-is-a-product-engineer/) have a set of essential tools for their work.
-These tools are a mix of engineering and product, streamlined to their unique needs.
-This post goes over the 6 essential tools that help product engineers get insights from users, ship improvements quickly, and build great products.
+Like every role, [product engineers](/blog/what-is-a-product-engineer/) have a set of essential tools for their work, but their need to gather insights, ideate and deploy solutions independently makes creating efficient stack all the more important.
+Here we explore the popular engineering, product and automation tools that will help you gather insights and deploy product improvements at speed.

 ## Tools for talking to users

-Core to product engineers' success is a focus on users.
-This means they must talk to them.
+Product engineers focus on users, which means you **must** talk to them.
 The tools for doing this aren’t groundbreaking, but they are useful for accomplishing the goal of building a product users' value.

-To talk with users, product engineers use tools like Zoom, Google Meet, Slack (especially shared channels), [Superhuman](https://superhuman.com/), [Cron](https://cron.com/) (calendar), Calendly, and [SavvyCal](https://savvycal.com/).
-They also take advantage of automation by using tools like [customer.io](https://customer.io/), aha.io, [n8n.io](https://n8n.io/), and Zapier.
-They use these to gather feedback, run user interviews, and test ideas.
+Tools like Zoom, Google Meet, Slack (especially shared channels) are obvious starting points, but consider [Superhuman](https://superhuman.com/) for streamlining email, and tools like [Cron](https://cron.com/), Calendly, and [SavvyCal](https://savvycal.com/) for improving your calendar workflow.
+Automation tools like [customer.io](https://customer.io/), aha.io, [n8n.io](https://n8n.io/), and Zapier are also useful.

 ![User interview](../images/blog/product-engineer-tools/user-interview.jpeg)
 <Caption>We use a combination of Zapier, customer.io, Calendy, feature flags, and our <a href="https://github.com/PostHog/user-interview-app">interview app</a> to automate scheduling user interviews.</Caption>

-Unlike product managers, survey tools aren't used by product engineers.
-The data received from surveys is too indirect to be useful.
-General user information is valuable to the product and marketing teams, but product engineers need direct feedback on what they are building.
+We recommend avoiding survey tools, though.
+While general user information is valuable to product and marketing teams, product engineers need direct feedback on what they are building.

 ## Tools for understanding user behavior